Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Analysis of number of uncorrectable errors

-{A\arabic{equation}} { [Analysis of number of uncorrectable errors] In this section, we discuss the number of uncorrectable errors for encryption.
+In this section, we discuss the number of uncorrectable errors for encryption.
 The security of the proposed scheme is primarily determined by the number of uncorrectable errors assigned to each syndrome.
 The number of uncorrectable errors assigned to a syndrome, $N_u$, can be estimated as follows:

 where $4^n$ of equation~(\ref{Nu}) represents the number of all Pauli error patterns of length $n$, and $\sum_{i=0}^{t}3^i \binom{n}{i}$ denotes the number of all errors that the QECCs can correct.
 For simplicity, we refer to this as $N_c$.
 The subsequent terms multiplied by $N_c$ represents the number of errors with different weights sharing the same syndrome as correctable errors within $N_c$.
 Between these terms, $2^{n-k}$ represents the total number of stabilizers.
 When multiplied by $N_c$, it represents errors that share the same syndrome and behavior as correctable errors within $N_c$.
 The value $2^{2k}$ represents the total number of logical Pauli operators.
 When it is multiplied by $N_c$, it represents errors that share the same syndrome but have different behaviors because of logical operators, thereby being uncorrectable.
 In other words, the numerator represents the total number of errors associated with uncorrectable syndromes.
 Errors with uncorrectable syndromes, even when multiplied by stabilizers, exhibit the same behavior and syndrome.
 Therefore, they should be considered as single errors.
 To account for this, we adjusted by dividing by the total number of stabilizers, $2^{n-k}$, which served as the denominator.
 The final $\frac{1}{2^{n-k}}$ term was used to calculate the average number of uncorrectable errors allocated to each syndrome.
 Here, $2^{n-k}$ represents the total number of syndromes which are bit strings of length $n-k$.
 Using this information, the approximate number of completely different errors, denoted as $N_u$, that share the same syndrome as any given uncorrectable error could be determined. $N_c$ was substituted with a term containing $n$ and $k$ using the Hamming bound for QECCs~\cite{qh00}.
 The quantum Hamming bound is expressed as

 Rearranging equation~(\ref{Nu}) yields

 By substituting the code rate $k/n=R$, equation~(\ref{Nu2}) can be revised as,

 When $n$ is sufficiently large, equation~(\ref{Nu3}) can be approximated as follows: